Saturday, January 4, 2025

 Dear Paulo and Melissa,

-In a conversation, at a restaurant in New York city with you guys, I claimed I would write and send you a copy of my take on Here Lies Love,” - the Filipino musical we just saw on Broadway.
+In a conversation, at a restaurant in New York city with you guys, I said I would write and send you a copy of my take on Here Lies Love,” - the Filipino musical we just saw on Broadway.
 I mostly did write “My Take.”
 It was 4/5th done when I lost the file.
 I will not go into details but, suffice it to say, I will no longer exclusively rely on the use of flash drives to save my files.

 I will come directly to the point.
 The focus of “Here Lies Love” is about the personal life of Imelda Marcos that unfolds in a historical context that does not sufficiently nor adequately establish a meaningful connection with this context.